The following narrative summarizes TTUHSC’s student complaint or grievance policies

 F. Complaints regarding other types of mistreatment

-• School of Allied Health Sciences: Student Complaint Resolution and Hearing Policy Hearing Policy (addresses academic and non-academic issues, including grade appeals) and Academic Misconduct Policy (addresses academic complaints against a student)
+• School of Health Professions: Non-Grade Grievance Policy and Academic Misconduct Policy (addresses academic complaints against a student)

 • Paul L. Foster School of Medicine at El Paso: Student Faculty Dispute Resolution Policy